ajcvickers/EFCoreVectorQuery/EFCoreVectorQuery/BlogPost.md

 ## Using MongoDB Atlas local

 We will test our code against MongoDB Atlas local running in Docker, which is fast, cheap, and convenient.
 Follow [the instructions for setup Atlas local](https://www.mongodb.com/docs/atlas/cli/current/atlas-cli-deploy-local/); it's very easy, even if you don't know Docker.
 Alternately, you can [sign up for a free Atlas deployment](https://www.mongodb.com/products/platform), or use an existing Atlas deployment.

+> Tip: If you already have an Atlas deployment with the "MFlix" sample data loaded, then you may need to refresh this data, since the dataset is updated periodically.
+Consider using [MongoDB Compas](https://www.mongodb.com/products/tools/compass) or [mongosh](https://www.mongodb.com/try/download/shell) to examine and/or delete existing data.

 Get the connection string for Atlas local using the command `atlas deployments connect`, and copy it into the call to `UseMongoDB`.
 For example: